gabrielelanaro/chemview/docs/source/representations.rst

     rv

 This will display an empty viewer.
-To add objects, we can use the method :py:method:`RepresentationViewer.add_representation`.
+To add objects, we can use the method :py:meth:`RepresentationViewer.add_representation`.
 The method takes two
 parameters: the **name** of the representation to display, and a dictionary of **options**, that are specific for each representation.